adilsammar/woolly-of-cv/assets/mimo/README.md

 ### Design Multi Input Multi Output Network

 1. This net should take in two inputs,
-    a.
-Mnist image (1, 28, 28)
+    1. Mnist image (1, 28, 28)
-    b.
-Random vector as one hot encoded (1, 10)
+    2. Random vector as one hot encoded (1, 10)
 2. Output two vectors
-    a.
-Predicted logits for MNIST digit (1, 10)
+    1. Predicted logits for MNIST digit (1, 10)
-    b.
-Predicted logist for sum of both numbers (1, 19)
+    2. Predicted logist for sum of both numbers (1, 19)

 ```
 ----------------------------------------------------------------